library(vcd) # Michael Friendly's package, Visualizing Categorical Data

 Conclusion

-How are the Likert Plots for Survey data different from Bar Plots?
-Not very much inherently; we can view the Likert Charts as a set of stacked bar charts, based on Likert-scale response counts.
-At a pinch we can make a Likert Plot with vanilla bar graphs, but the elegance and power of the packages sjPlot and sjlabelled is undeniable.
+Likert Plots for Survey data are not too different from Bar Plots; we can view the Likert Charts as a set of stacked bar charts, based on Likert-scale response counts.
+At a pinch we can make a Likert Plot with vanilla bar graphs, but the elegance and power of the ggstat package is undeniable.
+The packages sjPlot and sjlabelled also feature a plot_likert graphing function which is very elegant too.

 Your Turn